 Posted Greg Carpenter on Jul 16, 2013

 Greg Carpenter quoted by Fiduciary News.
 Speaking for many, Greg Carpenter, Founder & CEO of Employee Fiduciary in Mobile, Alabama says, “I do not believe the 401k Fee Disclosure Rule has been successful.
 The Department of Labor still allows investment providers to obfuscate fees.
 I have not seen any evidence the 401k Fee Disclosure Rule has been successful.
-It’s been business as usual with ...
+It’s been business as usual ...

 Don’t Get Duped by Investment Fees